Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Machine Learning Variables

-   Several variables that will be useful for machine learning are graphed below.
-It is essential to understand which variables are appropriate for machine learning and which ones are not.
+   Several variables generated by *fmcycle()* are useful for creating a machine learning model of the market cycles.
+It is also essential to understand which variables are appropriate for machine learning and which ones are not.

-  The *mkt* variable is employed as the target variable (dependent variable) variable for machine learning.
+  The *mkt* variable is employed as the target variable (dependent variable) variable in the training of the machine learning model.
 That is, a machine learning algorithm is trained to predict *mkt*.
-If a machine perfectly predicts this variable, it amounts to trading only when the market is in an upwardly trending condition and in very significant gains.
-Such a situation would result in "beating the market."
+If a machine perfectly predicts this variable, it amounts to trading only when the market is in an upwardly trending condition Bull market and in very significant gains.
+Such a situation would result in "beating the market" over the long term, including at least one or more Bull and Bear cycles.
 Perfectly predicting *mkt* is extremely difficult, but it is possible to predict it with high accuracy, as we will see in Part 3.

   *Close*, *mucdown*, *mdcup*, and *mcupm* are useful as machine learning features, meaning predictor variables, after proper normalization.
 These signals are described as follows.
-  * *Close* - this variable is simply the daily market close price and will need to be properly normalized for use as a machine learning feature variable.
+  * *Close* - this variable is the daily market close price and will need to be properly normalized for use as a machine learning feature variable.
-  * *mcupm* - This signal is generated by *fmcycles()* and marks the point in time when the market is known to be in up or down condition, without retroactive analysis.
-For example, the market is in a Bull upward trend condition, and a Bear market is not yet detected.
+  * *mcupm* - This signal is generated by *fmcycles()* and marks the point in time when the market is in an up or down condition, without retroactive analysis.
+This signal is not perfectly aligned with *mkt* as seen in the graph.
+For example, the market is in a Bull upward trend condition, and a Bear market is not yet detected, so *mcupm* lags *mkt*.
   * *mucdown* - This signal is generated by *fmcycles()*.
 When in a Bull market condition, *mucdown* is the percent down from the previously detected market high.
   * *mdcup* - This signal is generated by *fmcycles()*.
 When in a Bear market condition, *mdcup* is the percent up form the previously detected low.